MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Theoretical Formalism

 collects the low-temperature-corrected noise memory drift terms,

 describes the influence of the terminator-approximated first-order auxiliary wave functions on the physical wave function,

 is the low-temperature correction to the normalization correction factor, and

 Thus, the low-temperature correction allows us to account for the effect of ultrafast modes without the explicit calculation of additional auxiliary wave functions or noise memory drift.
-See Appendix \ref{app:LowTempCorrection} for a detailed derivation and the low-temperature corrections of other HOPS equations-of-motion.
+See Appendix \ref{app:LowTempCorrection} for a detailed derivation and the low-temperature corrections of other HOPS equations-of-motion and Appendix \ref{app:LTC_test} for sample calculations demonstrating the effectiveness of the low-temperature correction.